-Or, it is possible to decrease the size of the sealing face (area) and thus reduce the amount of force required to create the same amount of pressure2:
+Or, it is possible to decrease the size of the sealing face (area) and thus reduce the amount of force required to create the same amount of pressure3:

 10 = 20 / 2

-The amount of force that can be applied to a flange assembly is limited because of problems relating to physical strength (nuts are often hand-tightened), gasket blow-out3 and stripping4 of the flange bolt threads, but these problems can be overcome if the size of the sealing face is reduced.
-The type and size of the sealing face used will be dictated by relevant piping standards once the temperature and pressure rating of the flange is known.For this reason, flanges that must seal at higher pressures, have smaller sealing faces.
-It is possible for a viewer to guess the pressure at which a system operates by inspecting the flange sealing faces (large flange sealing faces indicate low pressure systems).
+The amount of force that can be applied to a flange assembly is limited because of problems relating to physical strength (nuts are often hand-tightened), gasket blow-out4, and stripping5 of the flange bolt threads; but these problems can be overcome if the size of the sealing face is reduced.
+The type and size of the sealing face used will be dictated by relevant piping standards once the temperature and pressure rating of the flange is known.Based on what has been discussed in this section, it can be determined that flanges required to seal at higher pressures, have smaller sealing faces.
+It is possible for a viewer to guess the pressure at which a system operates by visually inspecting the flange sealing faces e.g. large flange sealing faces indicate low pressure systems.

 Flange Defining Factors

-Flanges are categorised based upon certain criteria, and these categories are usually defined by relevant piping standards and specifications (discussed in greater detail later).
-A flange is defined by:
+Flanges are categorised based upon certain criteria, and these categories are usually defined by relevant piping standards and specifications (discussed later).
+A flange is defined by

 - Type – the geometry of the flange as a whole.
 Welding neck, slip-on, and socket weld, are examples of different flange types.